mkrapivner/SmartThingsLegrand/README.md

 ### On the web server
 - Assuming you checked out the source code to `~/legrand`:
 `cd ~/legrand`
-`node app.js`
+`node legrand.js`
 You should see something like `Server listening on port 21120` on the console
-- If you have installed `pm2`, instead of starting `node app.js` directly, you can start the web server as follows:
+- If you have installed `pm2`, instead of starting `node legrand.js` directly, you can start the web server as follows:
 `cd ~/legrand`
-`pm2 start app`
+`pm2 start legrand`

 ### SmartThings
 - Open SmartThings IDE, and add code from **LegrandConnect.groovy** as the SmartApp, and **LegrandSwitch.groovy** as the device handler.